 Take it to a household waste recycling centre that has green waste recycling.

 What can you do if you are disturbed by domestic bonfire smoke?

 If a bonfire is causing you a nuisance, in first instance approach the person causing it and politely make them aware.
 Often people are not aware that they are causing a nuisance.
-If the problem continues, contact the Customer Service Centre on 01923 776611 or by email via email@example.com
+If the problem persists you can report smoke nuisance online or by emailing email@example.com

 Burning from business, trade or construction sites